 Every first visit to Disney is filled with magic and wonder.
 There is just something about that first in-person glimpse at the park- from the majestic castle that greets you before you even step on the grounds to a waving Mickey Mouse in the parade to the sweet sounds of It’s a Small World as you wait in line with other excited park goers.

-If you weren’t already a Disney fan before you likely will be after your first trip.
+If you weren’t already a Disney fan before you likely will be after your first trip but there are definitely some important Disney Tips that you’ll need for your first experience!
 Let me forewarn you- I am going to way overuse the word magical but really there is no other fitting word for the Disney World experience!
 Make sure you check out our ideas on How to Stay on Budget at Disney!

 8 Tips for Your First visit to Disney